zwrawr/LDguides/guides/faq.md

 ### 2.6.
 Results
 Once the voting ends, the results go live!

-At this stage you'll be able to see how your game was ranked along with how other people did.
+At this stage you'll be able to see your games ranking as well as the ranking of other peoples games.
-The 'winners' in each catogoery will also be announeced and listed.
+The 'winners' in each category will also be announced and listed.
 This is  a great time to go and play the games that the community think were the best.

 ## 3. Where can I see the Ludum Dare rules?
-You can find more details about Ludum Dare's rules and the diffence bettween the Jam and Compo ionn the [voting guide*(coming soon)*](/ludum-dare/theme).
+You can find more details about Ludum Dare's rules and the difference between the Jam and Compo in the [voting guide*(coming soon)*](/ludum-dare/theme).

 ## 4. Where can I find other LD-ers?
 Here a few places that you can try!